Athens Kallithea F.C.: Crest and colors

 The first crest of Kallithea consisted of four circles representing the four groups of the merger of 1966, then becoming five circles with the addition of Pyrsos in 1967, which caused an issue with the Hellenic Olympic Committee.
 As a result, the club introduced a new crest with five stars in a diagonal line.
 The club's colors were blue and white, which were the colors of the two main groups of the merger, Esperos Kallitheas and Iraklis Kallitheas.

-Current

-In September 2022, the club rebranded as Athens Kallithea FC and presented a new visual identity.
-The club's founding year 1966 and traditional five stars representing the founding merger of the club have been maintained as part of the identity, while the new Athens Kallithea FC crest is a stylized AK monogram with five points that reference the five stars.
-The club's traditional blue and white have been maintained but with an updated blue, and gold has been introduced as a complementary color.
-The design work was executed by German studio Bureau Borsche, which also handled the rebranding of Inter Milan and Venezia FC.
+In September 2022, the club rebranded as Athens Kallithea FC and presented a new visual identity, including a new crest — an "AK" monogram, with five points that reference the five stars of the previous crest.
+The club's traditional blue and white were maintained as primary colors, with an update to the tone of blue, while gold was introduced as a complementary color.
+The work was executed in collaboration with German design studio Bureau Borsche, which also handled the rebrandings of Inter Milan and Venezia FC.